Sun Break Wine and Cider

 Roughly a quarter of our apples are hand-picked from our property and neighbors’ no-spray orchard and other found trees in the Soap Creek Valley north of Corvallis.
 This is supplemented by heritage cider apple varietals from the mostly organically-managed Wombat Flats Orchard near Corvallis and the (conventional) Idyll Acres Orchard near Turner, Oregon.

-Gravenstein Gold 2020 Dry Heritage Cider: Rose and crisp apple aromas and flavors are followed by notes of rich, brown-buttered sautéed apples and pears.
+Gravenstein Gold 2020 Dry Heritage Cider: 5-star rating— “Traditional English apple cider with a Champagne style twist…. crisp apple and rose noses, hitting your taste buds just like champagne… and the floral notes linger.”
+(Lauren Gertsen, writer for Cider Scene, review on Cider Expert.)
 Made from fresh-picked Willamette Valley apples featuring Gravenstein and Golden Russet apples, Olympic pears, and another 13 heritage varieties such as Reine de Pommes, Amere de Berthecourt, Vilberie, Ashmead’s Kernel, Dabinette and Wickson.
-Small-batch, unfiltered and naturally bottle-carbonated.
+Small-batch and naturally bottle-carbonated.
 No sulfites added.

 Dabinett 2019 Dry Heritage Cider: Zesty, fall apple and floral flavors with a crisp, refreshing and wild yeast finish.
 Full bodied with secondary notes of buttered apple crisp that add complexity to this delicious cider.
 100% Dabinett heritage apples, a cider lover’s dream varietal from England with bright floral notes, good tannins and full-bodied with a touch of astringency.
 Small-batch and naturally bottle-carbonated.
 No sulfites added.